Last updated 10 June 2020

 “I’m not sure,” she replied.
 “I keep extending my departure date.”

-The Nguyen Shack offers a number of activities including a floating Market tour ($12USD / person); a Guided Bike Tour ($10US/person) and an afternoon Boat Tour ($6USD per person.)
+The Nguyen Shack offers a number of activities including a floating Market tour ($12USD / person at time of publishing in 2014); a Guided Bike Tour ($10US/person) and an afternoon Boat Tour ($6USD per person.)
 Should you feel inclined to venture out on your own journey of discovery around the side streets and into the neighbouring villages, push bikes are available for guests to use at any time.

 Before heading out for a three-hour bike ride, I enjoyed a breakfast of Vietnamese pancakes.
 Forget the Western flat version, these were cups of delicate pastry filled with savoury goodies – the perfect way to carb up for the efforts ahead.